tnichols217/notes/APArt/Piece Descriptions.md

 2.

 ## Processes
-1. Experimented on multiple methods of
+1. Experimented on methods to create hair texture: procedural displacement/bump, hair simulation
 2. Revised buttons to become metallic in order to reintroduce elements and textures of the french horn